Approvals

 When all steps in an order's approval workflow are complete, the order will automatically be marked as Approved.

-Once an order is approved by any approver whose approval limit is above the order amount, the order can be manually moved the Approved status by using the order state dropdown:
+Once an order is approved by any approver whose approval limit is above the order amount (and by the default required approver, if configured), the order can be manually moved to the Approved status by using the order state dropdown:

 Managing Approvals

-Silkline's Approvals page makes it easy to monitor approvals and keep them on-track.
-Users can see see three tabs:
+Silkline's Approvals page makes it easy to monitor approvals and keep them on track.
+Users can see three tabs:

 Waiting on Me – approval requests where you are the current reviewer

-Coming Up – approval requests where you are are an upcoming reviewer
+Coming Up – approval requests where you are an upcoming reviewer

 My Completed – approvals you've already completed